Foreign Language Instruction

 Technology Across the Curriculum

 At St. Matthew’s, technology is seamlessly woven into the learning process, enhancing curriculum across disciplines and grade levels, to provide students with the skills to use computer technology in ways that will benefit them now and in the future.
 St. Matthew’s is committed to providing students and faculty with tools that are representative of the technologically sophisticated age in which we live and maintains state-of-the-art facilities.
-Our computer and media center has 22 individual computer work stations and a SMARTBoard©.
-Interactive whiteboards, which help teachers create dynamic multimedia lessons that excite and engage students, are present in every classroom and the library.
+Our computer and media center has individual computer work stations and a SMARTBoard©.
+Interactive whiteboard, which help teachers create dynamic multimedia lessons that excite and engage students, are present in every classroom and the library.
+There is also a 3-D printer!

 The full-campus computer network is equipped with a firewall to ensure our students can safely navigate the internet.
-Instructional computer classes at all grade levels allow students to explore a variety of age-appropriate software and learn keyboarding, word processing, Microsoft PowerPoint, Excel and Publisher, multimedia presentations, and use of the Internet.
+Instructional computer classes at all grade levels allow students to explore a variety of age-appropriate software and learn the basics of Coding, keyboarding, 3-D printing, word processing, Microsoft PowerPoint, Excel and Publisher, multimedia presentations, and use of the Internet.
 Teachers in the upper grades incorporate research skills and projects that require library and computer lab use in their respective curriculum.

-St. Matthew’s Episcopal School has contracted with Brushworks Academy and Creative U to teach our students art lessons.
-Once a month, students get one hour of instruction.
+St. Matthew’s students receive art lessons every other week.
 Students use water colors, chalk, foil, crayon, paint and other media to create beautiful works of art.

 St. Matthew's believes that a general appreciation for and love of music is developed at an early age and includes a fully developed Music Program for all students.
 Music concepts are further expanded upon in each subsequent grade, resulting in a full and comprehensive music education for each St. Matthew's student.